IDEX Biometrics – Let’s Talk Testing

 The range of tests is diverse, covering not only electrical tests as you would expect but also mechanical and environmental tests, such as bending and twisting, chemical resistance, abrasion resistance, impact testing and electrostatic discharge.

-Our sensors perform the complex task of acquiring a fingerprint image, but it is down to other components to perform the biometric fingerprint matching process and to communicate with the outside world.
-IDEX has developed a series of reference designs that incorporate our fingerprint sensors and allows our customers to develop biometric smart cards for various applications, including payments, as these designs are tuned to meet the specifications of key certification bodies around the world.
+Our biometric sensors perform the complex task of acquiring a fingerprint image, but it is down to other components to perform the biometric fingerprint matching process and to communicate with the outside world.
+IDEX has developed a series of reference designs that incorporate our fingerprint sensors and allows our customers to develop biometric smart cards for various applications, including touch-free authentication and contactless payments, as these designs are tuned to meet the specifications of key certification bodies around the world.

 Clearly, biometric performance is a priority focus in our testing strategy.
 We use smart cards based on our reference design to collect and build a diverse database of several thousand fingerprint images which can then be used to calculate the False Accept Rate (FAR) and False Reject Rate (FRR) of our biometric algorithm.
 Each database run requires millions of match and cross-match attempts to measure performance.

-We can use this database to fine-tune the algorithm, the speed of the matching algorithm and to optimize operation of the sensor itself.
-The very low FRR and FAR of our solutions ultimately leads to high security, convenience and peace of mind for our customers.
+We can use this database to fine-tune the algorithm, the speed of the matching algorithm and to optimize operation of the biometric sensor itself.
+The extremely low FRR and FAR of our solutions ultimately leads to high security, convenience and peace of mind for our customers.

 Smart Card Testing – Mimicking Real Life in the Lab